ktomari/shinycdrs/man/guide_to_shinycdrs_on_shinyapps.md

 ## Introduction

-This is a guide to running shinycdrs 0.2.2 (August 2024) on a shinyapps.io server.
+This is a guide to running shinycdrs 0.5.1 (August 2024) on a shinyapps.io server.
 This guide has not been tested and should be understood to be provisional.

-The shinycdrs app does not run through a basic install.
-The reason for this is that the data necessary to run the app is derived from the ICSPR database, which requires data users to agree to terms of use before downloading the data set.
+The shinycdrs app does not function by way of a basic install.
+The reason for this is that the data necessary to run the app is derived from the [ICPSR database](https://doi.org/10.3886/E195447V2), which requires data users to agree to terms of use before downloading the data set.
 As such, we don't want a copy of the data on shinycdrs github repository.
 At some point in the future, we may submit a data package to CRAN with the full public DRS dataset, but this is not planned at the time of this writing.

 ## Steps

 ### Cloning shinycdrs

-First, instead of using `devtools::install_github` to install the development version of shinycdrs (as you might do with other packages like 'cdrs'), we're instead going to clone the repository to a local directory on your machine.
+First, instead of using `devtools::install_github` to install the development version of shinycdrs (as you might do with other packages like 'cdrs'), we're instead going to **clone the repository** to a local directory on your machine.

-Assuming your machine has git already installed, you can go to your command line interface, eg the Terminal on macOS, and navigate to a directory you plan to use for the cloned repository.
+Assuming your machine has git already installed, you can go to your command line interface, eg. the Terminal on macOS, and navigate to a directory you plan to use as the parent directory of the cloned repository.
 For example, on macOS, I might open Terminal and run `cd ~/Documents/github`.

 Once you're in the directory, you can run the git command.